trdroid/Java-Examples/JNI/README.md

 ### Native Methods

 A *native method* is a method in Java that is implemented in a native language like C/C++.

+**Declaration**

+A *native method* in Java is JUST declared but not defined .
+A *native method* is defined in a native language and exists in the native code that has to be loaded by a Java program into the JVM before it can be called.

+A *native method* can be declared as

+* a static method (or)
+* an instance method

+A *native method* can be declared with any of the following scopes

+* private
+* default
+* protected
+* public

+A *native method* CANNOT be declared as an *abstract* method.

 **Compilation**